nexios-labs/sift-validator/docs/openapi.md

 4. **Add Examples**: Enhance your documentation with realistic examples for each endpoint

-5. **Implement Request/Response Validation**: Use Sift not only for documentation but also to validate actual API requests and responses
+5. **Implement Request/Response Validation**: Use Voltar  not only for documentation but also to validate actual API requests and responses

-By combining Sift's powerful validation capabilities with OpenAPI's standardized documentation format, you can create API documentation that's both accurate and user-friendly.
+By combining Voltar 's powerful validation capabilities with OpenAPI's standardized documentation format, you can create API documentation that's both accurate and user-friendly.

 For more information about framework-specific integration, see the [Framework Integration](../deployment/framework-integration.md) guide.